Genera1Developer/Project-Auto/api/Read Before Use.md

 **Note:** The web proxy will only work for HTTP traffic.
 HTTPS traffic will not be proxied.

 To use the web proxy, simply open your browser and navigate to any website.
 The web proxy will automatically handle the request and return the response.

+**Additional Information:**

+- The web proxy can be used to bypass website blocks and access restricted content.
+- The web proxy can also be used to improve your privacy and security by hiding your IP address from websites.
+- The web proxy is not a complete solution for online anonymity.
+It is important to use other privacy measures, such as a VPN, to protect your privacy.